lwYeo/SoliditySHA3Miner/SoliditySHA3Miner/Readme.txt

   devFee                  Set developer fee in percentage (default: 2%, minimum: 1.5%)

 NOTES
+For HiveOS, refer to 'GuideForHiveOS.txt' on how to get started.
+For EthOS, refer to 'GuideForEthOS.txt' on how to get started.
 Do refer to 'GuideForPoolMining.txt' and 'GuideForSoloMining.txt' on how to get started.
 Configuration is based on CLI (similar to ccminer), except ".abi" files are required for new tokens (You can manually create one and copy from etherscan.com -> Contract -> Code -> Contract ABI).
 A sample CLI launch parameter can be found in the ".bat" file found together with this miner, please refer to it if you need help.